To the Future: Analysis and reception

 To the Future belongs to Willink's last phase as a painter which began in the 1960s.
 It is one of 19 paintings from this period that depict a confrontation between modern civilization and the ancient world, and where modern science and warfare are portrayed in apocalyptic scenarios.
 A source of inspiration was Oswald Spengler's book The Decline of the West, which Willink read as a student and from which he adapted the theme of a dying Western culture and a view of progress as a bringer of decline.
 Willink's fascination with the Garden of Bomarzo began when he saw pictures of it in the book Die Welt als Labyrinth (1957) by Gustav René Hocke.
 He visited and photographed the park in 1960 and 1962, and sculptures from it appear in several of his paintings from the mid-1960s and onwards, usually under threatening skies and together with alienating elements.

 The art historian Michiel Koolbergen said To the Future is the painting that best shows Willink's view of human self-destruction.
 Koolbergen described the statues as passive witnesses to a humanity that has suppressed its own power and appears in a protective suit.
 He made a comparison with Willink's Bomarzo painting The Eternal Cry (1964), in which the destruction happens behind the horizon, and wrote that only in To the Future is it explicit why the sculptures look upset, because "the world fire" actually is seen.

 Provenance

 To the Future is also known as Towards the Future.
-It is part of Museum MORE's collection of Dutch modern realist pantings in Gorssel, Lochem municipality.
+It is part of Museum MORE's collection of Dutch modern realist paintings in Gorssel, Lochem municipality.
 The Stedelijk Museum Amsterdam owns a preliminary study.
 A pencil study is in the collection of the Rijksmuseum in Amsterdam.